 How to watch HBO Now in the UK

-If you want guaranteed access to everything HBO produces - including its extensive back catalogue - the easiest, cheapest legal method is to sign up for the HBO Now streaming service, which costs $15 per month - though there is a free trial.
+If you want guaranteed access to everything HBO produces - including its extensive back catalogue - the easiest, cheapest legal method is to sign up for the HBO Now streaming service.
+Usually this costs $15 per month with a free trial, but right now the streaming service has a free option with a select number of films and shows for a limited time (no date has been given as to when it ends).

-This Netflix-esque streaming platform lets you watch all of HBO's content.
-While it doesn't include the option to live stream the HBO channel itself, it does add most original programming and films within minutes of the start time, so you can watch the latest Game of Thrones or Westworld episode almost-live.
+The full version of this Netflix-esque streaming platform lets you watch all of HBO's content.
+While it doesn't include the option to live stream the HBO channel itself, it does add most original programming and films within minutes of the start time, so you can watch the latest Westworld episode almost-live.

 The big downside is that HBO uses geo-targeting to block users from outside of the US, so if you head to the HBO Now website you'll just see an error message.
 Of course, there is a way round this: use a VPN.
 This masks your IP address, allowing you to browse the web as if you're based in another country - in this case, as long as you connect through a US server, HBO will believe you're trying to watch from the US.